rafaelkapi/TheMovie/README.md

 ## About Project

-This app was developed through a [challenge](file:///C:/Users/rafae/Downloads/Desafio%20M2y%20Android%20%20(1).pdf).
+This app was developed through a challenge.
 In addition to the resources required by the challenge, others were added such as:
 - Pull to refresh
 - Icon Animated
   * Shape Shifter